MicrosoftDocs/well-architected/well-architected/reliability/principles.md

 Workload architectures should have **reliability assurances in application code, infrastructure, and operations**.
 Design choices shouldn't change the intent that's specified by business requirements.
 Such changes should be considered significant tradeoffs.

-The **design principle approaches aren't checklist items**.
-They're intended to provide guidance for aspects of reliability that you should consider throughout the development lifecycle.
+The **design principles** are intended to provide guidance for aspects of reliability that you should consider throughout the development lifecycle.
 Start with the recommended approaches and **justify the benefits for a set of requirements**.
 After you set your strategy, drive actions by using the [**Reliability checklist**](./checklist.md).

 If you don't apply these principles to your design, the workload most likely won't be prepared to **anticipate or handle problems in production**.
 The outcome might be service disruptions that lead to financial loss.
 In the case of critical workloads, failing to apply these principles could jeopardize safety.